Cranfield-Uni-AVDC-Team-A/install-1/README.md

 This is still massively work in progress, there will be mad bugs everywhere.
 If you find one please let me know.

-To use it, download, copy the gdp ws into your ubuntu user files, delete build and devel from within.
+To use the code:
+Clone the repo

+mkdir -p ~/gdp/src && cd gdp && catkin_make

+Then copy the src folder from the cloned gdp folder to replace the one in the gdp dir you have just made.

-Navigate to the gdp dir from a terminal and run catkin_make.
+In the gdp dir run catkin_make again.

+To test:
+cd gdp && source devel/setup.bash
+roscore >/dev/null 2>&1 &
+python src/behaviour/scripts/stateheartbeat.py & rostopic echo Heartbeats

+You should see an output with drone heartbeats.